Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 Store notebooks in the big compartment.
 Smaller composition books or coloring books and loose papers fit neatly in the middle box.
 The side box is great for rulers, a calculator, craft tools, and other things.
 And get those pens, colored pencils, glue sticks, and other smaller items organized in the toilet paper tubes.

-Note: The girls’ glue stick and small scissors were too short for the toilet paper tube, so I wadded up a left-over piece of wrapping paper and put it in the bottom of the tube to give it a bit of height.
+Note: The girls’ glue stick and small scissors were too short for the toilet paper tube.
+I wadded up a leftover piece of wrapping paper and placed it at the bottom of the tube.
+This gave it a bit of height.
 Now the glue stick is easier to reach.

 This customized DIY desk organizer is super easy (and fun) to make.
 With recycled boxes and items you already have, it's also very affordable!
 Score!